Breast Reduction Before or After Weight Loss: Which Is Recommended?

 How to Lose Weight Before Breast Reduction?

 The most reliable indicator of whether you are a good candidate for breast reduction surgery is your body mass index (BMI).
 To get a reduction in mammoplasty, your BMI must be between 19 and 30, meaning you shouldn't be underweight or obese.
-Before undergoing breast reduction surgery, consider the following points to lose a few pounds and reach your ideal weight:
+Before undergoing breast reduction surgery, it's crucial to be mindful of the specific breast reduction weight requirements to ensure optimal outcomes and a smooth recovery.

 Improve your diet